y-kawagu/dcase2020_task2_baseline/README.md

         - /pump
         - /slider
         - /valve
-    - /eval_data (after launch of each dataset)
+    - /eval_data (after launch)
         - /ToyCar
-            - /train (Unzipped "additional training dataset."
+            - /train (Unzipped "additional training dataset".
 Only normal data for all Machine IDs are included.)
                 - /normal_id_05_00000000.wav
                 - ...
                 - /normal_id_05_00000999.wav
                 - /normal_id_06_00000000.wav
                 - ...
                 - /normal_id_07_00000999.wav
-            - /test (Unzipped "evaluation dataset."
+            - /test (Unzipped "evaluation dataset".
 Normal and anomaly data for all Machine IDs are included, but there is no label about normal or anomaly.)
                 - /id_05_00000000.wav
                 - ...
                 - /id_05_00000411.wav